GITAkash12/WeatherApp/README.md

 1. Clone the repository
 2. Navigate to the project directory
-3. Install dependencies
+3. Install dependencies: npm install
-4. Start the development server
+4. Start the development server:npm start